 As a general rule, student organizations may not directly solicit Law School alumni as individuals or as members of firms or corporations.
 However, there are two exceptions:

 Additional Funding SourcesIn addition to the two sources below, there are several potential sources of additional funding for student organizations within the University.

-Office of Academic and Multicultural Initiatives - OAMI will fund events that support academic development such as presentation of scholarly research at professional conferences, or those including academic multicultural programming such a cultural programming with a strong academic component, community-based projects aimed at educating local audiences, programming that improves inter-group relations, or projects that impact the quality of life and the academic performance of students of color.
+Central Student Government - In the past, CSG has funded law student organized events that are open to the campus and/or community, benefit the community in some way, or coordinate with the theme of some other widely sponsored event.
+In order to receive CSG funding (and access to SOAS), student organizations must register annually with the CSG.
+Funds will not be provided for food/beverages, tee shirts, capital goods, or student airline travel.Office of Academic and Multicultural Initiatives - OAMI will fund events that support academic development such as presentation of scholarly research at professional conferences, or those including academic multicultural programming such as cultural programming with a strong academic component, community-based projects aimed at educating local audiences, programming that improves inter-group relations, or projects that impact the quality of life and the academic performance of students of color.
 To apply, an organization must fill out a funding request form.
 A report (with receipts) must be filed with OAMI after the event.
 Contact OAMI at 734-936-1055.

 Comments/Suggestions | Site Map | Work Requests | Admin Portal | Disclaimer | Supported Browsers | U of M Home

 Regents of the

 University of Michigan.
 All images property of Michigan Law